-Ant colonies can control vast areas in which they hunt and gather material for the nest.
-But to control and keep territories is no easy match, as there are almost always other ants around ready to fight for it.
+Ant colonies can control vast territories in which they hunt and gather material, food and supplies for the nest.
+But to control and keep territory is no easy match, as there are almost always other ants around ready to fight for it.

 Ants have no conscience.
 They kill without hesitation, wether it is insects or other ants (even their own species).
 The only thing that matters to them is the colony and its survival.
 Considering this aggressive behaviour it comes as no surprise that ant colonies are at constant war with other colonies.
 So, what do they fight about?
 Mostly it’s about food – and territories are the same thing as food supplies.